-The aufguss process consists in pouring cold water or ice blended with balsam scents on the hot coals.
-The resulting puffs of steam are then dispersed in the sauna room by the “aufguss master” using a towel or a different ventilation tool.
+The Aufguss process consists in pouring cold water or ice blended with balsam scents on the hot coals.
+The resulting puffs of steam are then dispersed in the sauna room by the “Master of Aufguss” using a towel or a different ventilation tool.

 In recent years, the art of performing the aufguss has evolved, or rather it has been revolutionized.
 Today, the range of different types of Aufguss is virtually endless, ranging from classic - meditative and spiritual - to “highlight aufguss” featuring themed music and costumes as well as innovative ventilation techniques.
 Thus, the Aufguss constitutes the cultural climax of the whole sauna ritual.